Sale of Controlled Substance in Nevada: Marijuana

 However, most controlled purchase cases involve much set-up and preparation and deeper investigation may show abuses in obtaining the evidence that lead the police to the seller to begin with.
 A comprehensive review of the evidence and case file will need to be conducted by an experienced attorney to find these defenses.

 On a charge of Sale of Marijuana, bail amounts depend on the category of felony, but range from $5,000 to ‘No Bail’, where the Court would need to set the bail after the defendant appears to answer the charge.

-If you have been charged with this, or any other marijuana related offense, call The Wright Law Group, P.C. today at 702-405-0001 for a free consultation with an attorney.
+If you have been charged with this, or any other marijuana related offense, Call us now at (702) 405-0001 to arrange a consultation.